 Ginger comes in various forms and can be used to make many delicious foods.
 You may like eating ginger-flavored cakes and cookies, but these items shouldn’t be fed to parrots.

-Ginger products, such as gingerbread cookies and ginger snaps, aren’t healthy for parrots to eat.
+Ginger products, such as gingerbread cookies and ginger snaps, aren’t healthy for parrots.
 While they contain small amounts of ginger, the other ingredients used to make them are unhealthy for parrots, such as fats and sugars.
 There are no nutritional benefits to be gained from consumption.

 Feeding parrots foods that are high in sugar and fat can lead to obesity, fatty liver disease, and sugar addiction.
 Gingerbread cookies and ginger snaps may taste good, but they’ll shorten your parrot’s life.

 Only feed your parrot raw or dried ginger once or twice per week.
-Either slice up some ginger or add some ground ginger to add flavor to one or two of your parrot’s meals.
+Either slice up some ginger or add some ground ginger to flavor one or two of the parrot’s meals.